ssonkiya/ssonkiya.github.io/_posts/2017-09-23-Managing-Business-Challenges-in-Data-Science.md

 While every company can't be Airbnb and have its own [Data University](https://medium.com/airbnb-engineering/how-airbnb-democratizes-data-science-with-data-university-3eccc71e073a), we should all be thinking about how we can help non-analysts understand and make data-driven decisions.
 First, it will save you time.
 If an engineer knows they'll need to record the listings that are eligible for a new badge in the variant *and* the control, so you can compare clickthrough rates, or the product manager knows how to use experimentcalculator.com and discovers their experiment would take 150 days to be appropriately powered, that's one less question they'll have to ask you.

 At Etsy, we’ve been working on a multi-pronged approach to education.
 The data engineering team developed an experiment hub, where they’ve gathered documentation about our various tools.
-Another analyst and I wrote a general guide to experiments at Etsy, and also gave an “Edsy,” an internal talk, on it.
+Evan D'Agostini, another analyst, and I wrote a general guide to experiments at Etsy, and also gave an “Edsy,” an internal talk, on it.
 I’m now experimenting with offering office hours for people to come with general questions about experimentation.
 Finally, we have a Slack channel dedicated to experiment questions, monitored not only by data analysts but also by experiment-savvy engineers.

 **Develop consistency among the Analyst Team**